Improwised/kb.repairrabbit.github.io/content/advanced-configuration/settings.md

 ### **Mail**

-In mail settings users can change following parameters
+In mail settings, users can change following parameters

 * Driver
 * From Name